Eating Disorders in Athletes: When Performance and Health Collide

 Cognitive performance

-In females, this was previously referred to as the “Female Athlete Triad” (low energy availability, menstrual dysfunction, low bone density).
-RED-S expands this concept to include all genders and highlights the broader systemic impact.
+In females, this was previously described through the Female Athlete Triad: low energy availability, menstrual dysfunction, and low bone density.
+REDs expands this concept to include all genders and highlights broader systemic effects (De Souza et al., 2014; Mountjoy et al., 2023).

-Common Signs of RED-S
+Common Signs of REDs

 Chronic fatigue